magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_questions-and-answers.md

 they prostrate; eating, they prostrate; defecating, they prostrate.
 This is because they have got beyond selfishness.

-: What is the biggest problem of your new disciples?
+*Q*: What is the biggest problem of your new disciples?

-: Opinions.
+*A*: Opinions.
 Views and ideas about all things: about themselves, about practice, about the teachings of the Buddha.
 Many of those who come here have a high rank in the community.
 There are wealthy merchants or college graduates, teachers and government officials.
 Their minds are